ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 Overall, the confusion matrix suggests that there is minimal misclassification and confusion between multiple classes.
 From the confusion matrix: These were observed:

-Class 0 (Car): The model correctly predicted 6 samples as Class 0 (Car), while misclassifying 4 as Class 2, 9 as Class 3, and 1 as Class 4.
-There is some confusion between Class 0 and other classes.
+- Ambulance: The model correctly predicted 6 samples as ambulance, while misclassifying 4 as bus, 9 as car, and 1 as motocycle.

-Class 1 (Motorcycle): The model correctly predicted 41 samples as Class 1 (Motorcycle), while misclassifying 2 as Class 3 and 7 as Class 4.
-This suggests a good performance in identifying Class 1, with relatively minor confusion.
+- Bicycle: The model correctly predicted 41 samples as bicycle, while misclassifying 2 as car and 7 as motorcycle.
+This suggests a good performance in identifying bicycle, with relatively minor confusion.

-Class 2 (Bicycle): The model correctly predicted 30 samples as Class 2 (Bicycle), but misclassified 2 as Class 0, 13 as Class 3, and 4 as Class 5.
-Some confusion is evident between Class 2 and other classes.
+- Bus: The model correctly predicted 30 samples as bus, but misclassified 2 as Class ambulance, 13 as car, and 4 as taxi.

-Class 3 (Ambulance): The model correctly predicted 38 samples as Class 3 (Ambulance), while misclassifying 1 as Class 0, 3 as Class 1, 3 as Class 2, and 2 as Class 5.
-There appears to be confusion between Class 3 and other classes.
+- Car: The model correctly predicted 38 samples as car, while misclassifying 1 as ambulance, 3 as bicycle, 3 as bus, and 2 as taxi.

-Class 4 (Bus): The model correctly predicted 30 samples as Class 4 (Bus), but misclassified 13 as Class 1, 2 as Class 2, and 5 as Class 3.
-Some confusion exists between Class 4 and other classes.
+- Motorcycle: The model correctly predicted 30 samples as motocycle, but misclassified 13 as bicycle, 2 as bus, and 5 as car.

-Class 5 (Taxi): The model correctly predicted 13 samples as Class 5 (Taxi), while misclassifying 1 as Class 0, 5 as Class 3, and 5 as Class 5.
-There is some confusion between Class 5 and other classes
+- Taxi: The model correctly predicted 13 samples as Taxi , while misclassifying 1 as ambulance, 5 as car, and 5 as motocycle.

 ![GitHub Logo](https://github.com/ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/blob/main/A6.png)